danjokeny/ScholarshipApplication/README.md

 8.  added known bug/enhancements needed section to readme below
 9.  fixed bug where amount requested could not be updated
 10.  allowed for delete of application form
+11. defaulted amount to 0 on the add new application page

 ===============================================